poseitutu10/wireframing/README.md

 2. Navigation: This involves the necessary links to different pages.
 3. Content placement: This involves how items have been oragnized in the prototype.
 4. Functionality: This shows the basic functionality of the prototype.

+## Types of Wireframes
+1. Low fidelity wireframe: With this kind of wireframe, it does not contain detailed design and that is not the final design for development phase.
+2. High fidelity wireframe: With this kind of wireframe, it contains a detailed design of the prototype and is usually the final design for development phase.